Optimal design of lottery with cumulative prospect theory: Preliminaries

-\paragraph{Value function} A value function represents an agent's preference for outcomes.
-It is concave and convex for gain and loss, respectively (see \cref{fig:utlity}).
-The concavity represents risk aversion of an agent when facing risk related to gain and the convexity does risk-seeking behavior when facing one to loss.
+A value function represents an agent's preference for outcomes.
+It is concave and convex for gains and losses, respectively; see \cref{fig:utlity}.
+The concavity represents the risk aversion of an agent when facing risk related to gains, and the convexity represents risk-seeking behavior when facing losses.

 The most widely used value function for CPT is